2026 MOCK DRAFT

 Detroit's only first-round pick.
 Acquired from Minnesota in the Jaden Ivey trade — see Big Board and Pistons Targets for who fits here.

-★ Detroit - Pick22LALLos Angeles Lakers
+★ Original Detroit slot - Pick22LALLos Angeles Lakers

 - Pick23NYKNew York Knicks